 TOO MUCH CHOICE, AMIRIGHT?!

 The prong setting is basically an all-time classic diamond ring setting style.
 Most popular are the four and six prong versions, although you can actually get eight prongs too!
-I’m not a fan of eight – or even six for that matter (personal preference here so ignore me if you love them) – because I feel that the six/eight prongs block out that all important light that is needed for your diamond to look crazy sparkly.
 There is an upside to a six-prong setting however, and that’s safety.
 Those two extra prongs really do give you more security, especially if you have a job or a hobby that means you are constantly banging your hands off of stuff.
-For me personally though, less prong equals more light.
-Always a winner.
 Whether you go for a four or a six prong is up to you, and for realsies you are going to get a stunning ring either way, so we’re pretty much splitting hairs right now!
 Have a look at these two babies and you’ll see what I’m saying here:

 I'll Take Both, Thanks.